perletero2/RMIA/README.md

 ### Todo

+- [ ] Choose which corectrl icon will be used
 - [ ] Try split version of Nvim
 - [ ] Add remaining icons
 - [ ] Learn to draw...